CharioMich/my-reserva-api/README.md

   - After setting up the env variables, run in the terminal ``` npm run dev ```
   - You should see in the terminal something like: <br>
   ![Terminal Screenshot](./src/assets/terminal.png)
-  - Optionally, browse to http://localhost:3000/api/api-docs/ (change port if running other than 3000) for Swagger API documentation.
+  - Optionally, browse to http://localhost:3000/api/api-docs/ (change port if running on other than 3000) for Swagger API documentation.

 #### ⚠️ Note:
 In its current state the app only runs in development mode.
 The context is strictly Typescript and the files do not compile to js.
 In case of a real-life deployment scenario we would adjust `package.json` and `tsconfig.json` accordingly, but for the sake of type safety and convenient hot reloading with `nodemon` during development, we stick to the current settings.